 - HRM 551 Business Acumen and Data Analytics for Effective HR Leadership (prerequisites: HRM 532 and 533)

 - HRM 595 Strategic Human Resources Master’s Project (prerequisite: 24 credits of HRM courses)

-Students select four courses from the following list of electives:
+Students select four courses from the following list:

 - HRM 537 Employee Learning and Professional/Career Development